marton-nagy-marton/de1_hws_assignments/Term1/README.md

 - `tracks_in_genre_main_explicit_pct`: Percentage of explicit tracks where the genre is the main genre.
 - `tracks_in_genre_sub_explicit_pct`: Percentage of explicit tracks where the genre is a subgenre.

-##### Subqueries
-- Subqueries are used to calculate aggregate values, such as:
-  - Counts and average popularity of albums, artists, and tracks in main and subgenres.
-  - Total follower counts for artists in each genre.
-  - Explicit content percentages for tracks within each genre.

 ## Data marts

 I have created views providing selected data to answer my 12 analytical questions.
 For most of the questions, I provide fact-level data in each view so that further statistical analysis (e.g. a simple regression) may be performed.
 Note, however, that for the 2nd question, I went with a different approach: I aggrageted the data for the 2 periods and the view presents some of the key statistical properties of the groups.
 This helps answering the question without any more sophisticated approach, but cuts the possibility of further analysis.